sjktje/latex-notes-skeleton/README.md

     $ git clone http://github.com/sjktje/latex-notes-skeleton.git <class name>
     $ cd <class name>
+    $ git checkout -b <class name>
     $ vim YYYY-MM-DDa.tex

+Creating a new branch (with name <class name>) is optional but recommended as it simplifies pulling preamble updates etc from this repository.

 `YYYY-MM-DDa.tex` contains your lecture notes.
 If you are attending several lectures that day, you would name the files `YYYY-MM-DD{a,b}.tex` and so forth.